-With its new Frederique Constant Heart Beat Manufacture GMT Automatic watch, the Swiss watchmaking brand has made yet another resolute step towards becoming a real Manufacture, which is capable of making its own movement.
+The 2011 Heart Beat Manufacture GMT (ref.
+FC-938WR4H6) is Frederique Constant’s yet another resolute step towards becoming a true Manufacture, which is capable of making its own calibers.

-Perhaps, Frederique Constant plans to become a full-fledged Manufacture in order to lower its dependence on external suppliers of assembled movements.
+Perhaps, Frederique Constant has finally decided to become a full-fledged Manufacture in order to lower its dependence on external suppliers of assembled movements.

-Given the fact that ETA will gradually stop selling their ebauches to third-party buyers that compete with other watchmaking brands working under the Swatch Group umbrella, the move is only just.
+Given the fact that ETA will gradually stop selling their blank calibers to third-party buyers that compete with other watchmaking brands working under the Swatch Group umbrella, other watchmakers haven’t been given a lot of moves to choose from, have they?

-The balance wheel of the watch is perfectly visible through a large aperture at 6 o’clock.
-To my taste, there is nothing really to look at this cheap imitation of a much more expensive (and also a lot more difficult to make) tourbillon escapement.
+The balance wheel is perfectly visible through a large aperture at 6 o’clock.
+To my taste, there is nothing to look at this cheap take on a much more expensive (and also a lot more difficult to make) tourbillon escapement.

 I truly hope that one day FC will reach the level of technical expertise when it will be able to produce real tourbillons of its own.

-Since the watch features an easily recognizable vintage design, the dial of the Frederique Constant Heart Beat Manufacture GMT is not simply painted, but is enameled in a kind of off-white color that serves as a very good background for the large Roman numerals painted in black ink.
+Since the watch features an easily recognizable vintage design, the dial is not simply painted but is enameled in a kind of off-white color that serves as a good background for the large Roman numerals painted in black ink.

-The black oxidized hour and minute hands are well-proportioned and, too, are contrast enough to be perfectly visible in broad daylight (like most of other vintage-styled timekeepers, the new watch also lacks any lume on its hands, so you won’t be able to read time in total darkness.)
+The black oxidized hour and minute hands are well-proportioned and, too, are contrast enough to be perfectly visible in broad daylight (like most of the other vintage-styled timekeepers, this new ref.
+FC-938WR4H6 also lacks any lume on its hands, so you won’t be able to read time in total darkness.)

-Being 42 millimeters in diameter, the watch is large enough to bear a kind of presence, but is still quite compact to be worn with formal attire.
+Being 42 millimeters in diameter, the watch is large enough to bear a kind of presence but is still modest enough to be worn with formal attire.

 According to the Swiss watchmaker, the watch will be issued as a limited edition model and will be available in two cases: stainless steel and gold limited to 1888 and 180 pieces respectively.